 The department attracts faculty who have trained at top-tier programs in the United States and abroad, and offers a highly advanced and diverse environment in which medical students, residents, and fellows learn bioimaging sciences, and diagnostic and interventional radiology.

-The residency program in Radiology & Biomedical Imaging is one of the most competitive and highly regarded in the nation, receiving more than 500 applications for the 9 to 10 positions yearly.
-Our residency is the 6th largest in the United States and provides enviable training to the best and brightest in their field.
+The residency program in Radiology & Biomedical Imaging is one of the most competitive and highly regarded in the nation, receiving more than 1200 applications for the 16 positions yearly.
+Our residency is the 4th largest in the United States and provides enviable training to the best and brightest in their field.
 Residency programs are available in Diagnostic Radiology and Interventional Radiology.
 The new Yale Diagnostic Medical Physics Training Program is for candidates who are interested in pursuing a career as a clinical diagnostic imaging Medical Physicist.

-The Department offers fellowship programs in Breast Imaging, Body Imaging, Nuclear Medicine, Interventional Radiology, Pediatrics, Musculoskeletal Imaging, Neuroradiology and Administrative Leadership in Radiology.
+The Department offers fellowship programs in Breast Imaging, Body Imaging, Nuclear Medicine, Pediatrics, Musculoskeletal Imaging, Neuroradiology and Administrative Leadership in Radiology.

 The Department of Radiology and Biomedical Imaging provides diagnostic imaging, screening, and interventional radiology services at Yale-New Haven Hospital and multiple ambulatory facilities throughout the State.

 Yale-New Haven Hospital is one of the Top 10 largest hospitals in the United States, and is ranked by U.S. News and World Report as one of the best hospitals in the country.
 It is Yale School of Medicine’s primary teaching hospital.
 The Smilow Cancer Hospital at Yale-New Haven Hospital is designated as a Comprehensive Cancer Center by the National Cancer Institute, one of only 41 in the country.